goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 What I cannot create I do not understand.
 {{% /pull-quote %}}

-Below, he exhorted his students to ‘Learn how to solve every problem that has been solved.’
+Below, he exhorted his students to ‘Know how to solve every problem that has been solved.’

 I’m particularly interested in the first statement, though.
 It is written like a personal motto, and as far as mottos go, this one resonates with me and my learning style more than any call to action.